lixo19858/GitBook-HyperliquidRecoveryBot/en/faq.md

 - **English**: Full English language support

 ### Q: What are the bot's operating hours?
-**A:** The bot runs 24/7 and can be used at any time.
+**A:** The bot runs continuously and can be used at any time.
 However, it is recommended to perform important operations when network conditions are good.

 ## 🔍 Address Detection Questions